11 Effective & Proven Patient Retention Strategies

 - 81 percent of patients find their healthcare experience unsatisfactory.

 Therefore, placing these proven patient retention strategies in your medical practice will cost you less, keep your patients loyal to you, and expand your referral base.
 Now that’s a sound practice!

-Tripment can help you implement some of these strategies very easily and improve your patient retention as you grow your practice.
+Tripment can help you implement some of these strategies very easily and improve your patient retention as you grow.
 All you have to do is list your practice here and start receiving new patients!
-The Tripment platform allows for you to have virtual visits with your new patients, show real time availability with our appointment booking feature, showcase your reputation by displaying real ratings & reviews, list accurate prices for the procedures & services you offer and attract new patients with Tripment’s cutting edge marketing tools.
+The Tripment platform allows you to have virtual visits with your new patients, show real-time availability with our appointment booking feature, showcase your reputation by displaying real ratings & reviews, list accurate prices for the procedures & services you offer, and attract new patients with Tripment’s cutting-edge marketing tools.